-Andrii is module leader for International Banking Regulation and a co-module leader for Contract Law.
+Andrii is a module leader for International Banking Regulation and a co-module leader for Contract Law.
 He also teaches the Commercial Law module.

 Andrii achieved his Bachelor in Law degree (with honours) at Taras Shevchenko National University of Kyiv (Ukraine) and LL.M. in International Trade Law (with distinction) at the University of Essex.
 Following his masters studies Andrii practised law in Ukraine where he was involved in various projects in banking & finance, international trade, dispute resolution and corporate law.